PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 -->

-> What's with the dismal garb, friend.
+> What's with the dismal garb, friend?
 If you are in the market for some more impressive threads, I have a fine store a few steps away.
 > Dismal?
 I prefer the term humble.
 I am a, uh, wandering scholar, in search of knowledge.
 > Knowledge, here's something you can always count on -- Don't take any wooden nickels.
 > What's a nickel?